-The University purchases commercial property insurance on its buildings (including boiler and machinery) and contents.
-Commercial property insurance is provided under a master property policy subject to a deductible.
-The deductible is charged to the unit sustaining the loss.
-Insured values are reviewed annually with the insurance carrier, and the buildings and contents are insured on a replacement cost basis.
-The University places its insurance coverage with commercial insurers who have strong financial ratings given by one or more financial rating companies such as A.M Best Company, Standard and Poor's, or Moody's Investors Service.
+The University purchases commercial property insurance for its buildings (including boiler and machinery) as well as some of its contents.
+The insurance is provided under a master property policy, which is subject to a deductible.
+Insured values are reviewed annually with the insurance carriers, and the buildings are insured up to the level of replacement cost.
+The University places its insurance coverage with commercial insurance carriers who have strong financial ratings given by one or more financial rating companies such as A.M Best Company, Standard and Poor's, or Moody's Investors Service.

 Individuals who choose to bring personal property onto University premises should contact their insurance agent to be certain their property is properly insured.
 It may be desirable for personal property brought onto University premises to carry a sticker that is prominently displayed and identifies the owner.
 The University assumes no responsibility for any loss, theft, or damage to an individual's personal property brought onto the University premises, or University-leased premises, even if the property is brought to the University to be used in connection with their work.

 The University purchases commercial Excess General Liability and Educator's Legal Liability Insurance with coverage limits in excess of $2,000,000 with a Self-Insured Retention (SIR).
 The Excess General Liability Insurance provides coverage for personal/advertising injury, employee benefits liability, incidental medical malpractice liability, foreign study programs, sexual abuse/molestation, etc. The Educator's Legal Liability provides coverage for Trustee Directors and Officers, errors and omissions, failure to educate, discrimination, personal injury, wrongful employment practices, etc.